Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Guided Multi-fidelity Bayesian Optimization

 \subsection{Adaptive Multi-Source Kernel Function}

-Building on the kernel formulation proposed for multi-fidelity GP models in \cite{poloczek2017multi, kernel_10.5555/3692070.3693777}, we define the composite surrogate kernel as with components where $\mathcal{M}(r,l) := \left(1 + \tfrac{\sqrt{5}r}{l} + \tfrac{5r^2}{3l^2}\right)\exp\!\left(-\tfrac{\sqrt{5}r}{l}\right)$ is the Matérn-5/2 kernel, $\sigma_i^2$ are output variances, and $p$ modulates correlation among sources with $s<1$.
+We describe how different data sources are coupled within the multi-fidelity GP surrogate model for the BO objective.
+Building on the kernel formulation proposed for multi-fidelity GP models in \cite{poloczek2017multi, kernel_10.5555/3692070.3693777}, we define the composite surrogate kernel for the BO optimization objective model as with components where $\mathcal{M}(r,l) := \left(1 + \tfrac{\sqrt{5}r}{l} + \tfrac{5r^2}{3l^2}\right)\exp\!\left(-\tfrac{\sqrt{5}r}{l}\right)$ is the Matérn-5/2 kernel, $\sigma_i^2$ are output variances, and $p$ modulates correlation among sources with $s<1$.
 The hyperparameters $l_i$, $\sigma_i^2$, and $p$ are learned via MAP estimation by maximizing the marginal log-likelihood with log-priors on $l_i$ \cite{williams2006gaussian}.
-The mismatch metric $\hat{e}_{\text{IS2}}$ from \eqref{eq:e_IS2} adjusts $\gamma_{0}$ to reduce IS2–IS1 correlation when IS2 accuracy degrades.
-Here, $c_0(k_1,k_2)$ captures correlation between IS1 and IS2 as a function of controller-parameter distance, while $\gamma_{1}$ captures correlations among IS2 and IS3 data, and multiplication by $c_1(k_1,k_2)$ further incorporates controller-parameter similarity.
+The mismatch metric $\hat{e}_{\text{IS2}}$ from \eqref{eq:e_IS2} adjusts $\gamma_{0}$ to reduce cross-fidelity correlation when IS2 accuracy degrades.
+Here, $c_0(k_1,k_2)$ captures correlation between IS1 (high fidelity) and IS2 or IS3 (low fidelity) as a function of controller-parameter distance, while $\gamma_{1}$ captures correlations between IS2 and IS3 data (both low fidelity sources), and multiplication by $c_1(k_1,k_2)$ further incorporates controller-parameter similarity.
 Overall, the kernel jointly accounts for distances in controller space and fidelity-dependent correlations across all information sources.